No guarantee waiting lists will fall to hit targets, health leaders say

 Overall, the figures suggest DHSC spending will rise 2.8%, though this is less than the average 3.6% in recent years.

+However, she said the upcoming 10-year plan for the NHS could lead to better, more efficient services.

+While capital budgets are increasing, “they do so by nowhere near enough to rebuild or replace the tired facilities and equipment large parts of the NHS currently relies on, nor to develop the new hospitals and community facilities needed to deliver a modernised health service”, she added.

-The Government also expects the NHS to deliver 2% productivity growth each year, “unlocking £17 billion savings over three years” to reinvest back into the NHS to improve patient care, it said.
+According to spending review documents, the Government expects the NHS to deliver 2% productivity growth each year, “unlocking £17 billion savings over three years” to reinvest back into the NHS to improve patient care, it said.

 The Government will also invest up to £10 billion in NHS technology and digital transformation by 2028‑29, it said.